Dallinger/Dockerfiles/README.md

 Note that running VPN software may interfere in the setup and running processes of docker-compose and docker-machine.

-### Windows 7 and Windows 10 (using Docker-Toolbox)
+### Windows 7 or Windows 10 (using Docker-Toolbox)

 Make sure that Python is installed on your system.

 As a preliminary step, I find that running Kitematic first (until it asks for a Dockerhub account login) seems to smooth out the process of Docker initializing itself on a Windows7 machine.
 This installs and sets up virtualbox which is needed for the docker-machine to run, which is required by the dd_run.py script.

 Open Docker Quickstart Terminal (interactive command line shell)

+### Windows 10 (using Docker for Windows)

+Make sure that Python is installed on your system.

+Run the Powershell app as an administrator

 ### Mac OSX